opendatasoft/ods-documentation-landing-page/ods-tutorial/source/dashboard_modules/how_to_hide_or_show_widgets.rst

 .. rst-class:: block-step

     6 + Now is the time to tackle AngularJS!
-Since the displaying of both charts will depend on an ``ng-if`` conditional expression, we will need to add an AngularJS directive to both charts: the default one (that should NOT be displayed if the filter is used) and the 2nd option chart (that should ONLY be displayed if the filter is used).
-Any AngularJS directive must be added into an HTML tag.
-Seeing our code, the best way to do in order to keep our code clean, is to add ``div`` tags.
+We will need to add an AngularJS directive to both visualizations: the default one (that should NOT be displayed if the filter is used) and the 2nd option chart (that should ONLY be displayed if the filter is used).
+Since any AngularJS directive must be added into an HTML tag, and seeing our code, the best way to do in order to keep our code clean is to add ``div`` tags.
 Wrap each chart between ``div`` tags.

 .. code-block:: html